taresh18/delayed-streams-modeling/README.md

 </a>

 The Rust implementation provides a server that can process multiple streaming queries in parallel.
-Dependening on the amount of memory on your GPU, you may have to adjust the batch size from the config file.
+Depending on the amount of memory on your GPU, you may have to adjust the batch size from the config file.
 For a L40S GPU, a batch size of 64 works well and requests can be processed at 3x real-time speed.